At a minimum, an image placed in an HTML document needs the following information:

 Note that the position of the

-Images do not have to be floated, but without applying CSS text does not wrap around the image: instead, the lower edge of the image lines up with the baseline of the text in the block.
+Images do not have to be floated, but without CSS, text will not wrap around the image: instead, the lower edge of the image lines up with the baseline of the text in the block.

 A few final hints and tips:

-- Inline styles are often used on images, as the size, orientation and position of images is often unique.
+- Inline styles are often used on images, as the size, orientation and position of pictures on a web page is often unique.
 Images that share the same display properties can be addressed more efficiently via an embedded or linked style by using a

 classor descendant selector.

 - Unless you are building a responsive web page, the